 When Angela wants to find one of her chat buddies, she uses a WHOIS program in “UN X,” which provides their real name and IP address in milliseconds.
 “I can program something where she has to open a program, click this, type that, open this, bounces around, types that, and then onscreen it’s just her face and a cut to the program already open.
 You can spend all night doing that but editing will take it out.”

 10. Static IP Address

 As computer-savvy viewers have pointed out to Marks ever since the film’s release, the IP addresses displayed are too long.
 “People were like, ‘Oh, there are too many numbers.’
 Well, yeah!
 It’s like a phone number.
 You can’t use a real one.
 Actually, the phone number used for the pizza order was.
 It was the producer’s.”

 Real viruses are usually covert, burrowing into systems and doing damage before they’re detected.
 Clearly, that’s not very cinematic.
 When a computer gets a bug in The Net, the screen usually begins to pixelate.
 “Obviously, it’s not how viruses work, and it was one of my least favorite things, but you have to convey it to the audience.
 It’s [meant to be] a virus eating through the layers of information.”

-Released the same year as Hackers, The Net made a respectable $51 million in theaters; Marks has continued working as a video playback supervisor, including duties on Danny Boyle's upcoming biopic of Steve Jobs starring Michael Fassbender.
+Released the same year as Hackers, The Net made a respectable $51 million in theaters; Marks has continued working as a video playback supervisor, including duties on Steve Jobs, Danny Boyle's 2015 biopic of Steve Jobs starring Michael Fassbender.

 “I’m certainly proud of the work we did on The Net,” he says.
 “One of the things we’d tell people is that it’s a movie, not a documentary.
 It’s always a fine line between accurate and visually interesting.
 I have people who would email and go, ‘Oh, that’s stupid.’
 And I’d say, ‘Yes, I know.’
 But you have to do it in order to get through the story.”